General Seemingly Unrelated Local Projections: Conclusions

 \section{Conclusions}

 We have presented a general framework for inference in LPs that exploits advantages of the Bayesian toolkit.
-Our framework allows for multiple mismeasured shocks, can estimate a common shock that partially determines commonly used instruments in macroeconomics, allows for flexible, yet parsimonious regularization, requires minimal tuning of prior hyperparameters, directly models the correlation structure present in multi-step forecast errors, and automatically takes into account missing data.
+Our framework allows for multiple mismeasured shocks, can estimate a common shock that partially determines commonly used instruments in macroeconomics, allows for flexible, yet parsimonious regularization, requires minimal tuning of prior hyperparameters, models cross-horizon covariance in a stacked LP system, and automatically takes into account missing data.
 Relative to existing work, our approach delivers superior coverage probabilities in realistic environments.
 Finally, estimation is fast, removing one of the commonly cited advantages of standard frequentist inference in LPs.

 {\setstretch{1.15}\putbib} \end{bibunit}

 \begin{appendices}

 \thesection{\Alph{section}} \theequation{\Alph{section}.\arabic{equation}} \thefigure{\Alph{section}.\arabic{figure}} \theequation{\Alph{section}.\arabic{equation}} \begin{bibunit}